-Nuestras Raíces currently manages 11 community gardens and one youth garden.
-Nuestras Raíces’ newest garden is “El Flamboyan,” located at our farm site, La Finca.
+Nuestras Raíces currently manages 11 community gardens and two youth gardens.
+Nuestras Raíces’ newest garden is “El Jardín Saludable,” located at our farm site, La Finca.

 Significance of Our Community Gardens